TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 * Another example, if the Save method is called from an Action, it is still possible for the transaction to be discarded by the code executed in action after saving this entity.

+For the reasons described above, AfterSave should not be used to send confirmation emails, or similar external actions that cannot be undone if the current request is canceled and the database transaction is rolled back.
+That kind of features should always be implemented with a task queue and a separate process for background processing of the committed tasks.

 ## Add features to repository class

 ### RepositoryUses